barumau/pandunia/engli/pandunia-engli.md

 uzer - user
 uzernam - username
 ####V - V
+va - by (at, in, on)
+va ce - there
+va ce - here
+va ke - where
+va linye - online
 vade - valley
 vadosusan - lily of the valley
 vagin - vagina